Presentation

 Please follow these requirements for the assignment:

-1. Add at least two layers to the map.
+- Add at least two layers to the map.
 It you make a reference map, symbolize at least one layer to show different categories.
 If you are making a thematic map, a.k.a. choropleth map, classify the data appropriately with 5-7 classes and a sequential color scheme.
-(3 points)
+(3 points: 1 point for each layer and 1 point for the classification)

-2. Add a title & subtitle, a legend, and text describing the source of the data and the author.
+- Add a title & subtitle, a legend, and text describing the source of the data and the author.
 Make sure the legend uses descriptive labels.
-(3 points)
+(3 points: 1 point for each element)

 Submitting the assignment